 Jim Estes, a former PGA Tour player, and childhood friend Jamie Winslow, co-founded the Salute Military Golf Association in late 2006.
 They both saw first-hand the positive force the game of golf could play in the recovery process for our nation’s wounded warriors.
 SMGA began with the purpose of creating a therapeutic outlet for Post 9/11 veterans undergoing prolonged medical treatment at Walter Reed Army Medical Center and Bethesda Naval Hospital in Maryland.

 “A Game With The Power to Heal Wounded Veterans”

-We believe that learning and playing the game of golf alongside current and past serving brothers and sisters-in-arms helps to facilitate the healing and transition process.
-We have seen firsthand that golf can be a powerful tool in the recovery and reintegration process.
+We believe that learning and playing the game of golf on beautiful golf courses alongside current and past serving brothers and sisters-in-arms helps to facilitate the healing and transition process.
+We have seen firsthand that golf can be a powerful tool in the ongoing recovery and reintegration process.

 SMGA New England owns 3 Para Golfer mobility machines to provide learning and playing opportunities for veterans that have mobility difficulties.
 The Para Golfers are provided free of use for clinics and outings on an as needed basis.